OHHAKO/react-ui-estudio/README.md

 Project that archive event and styling created using pure React hook method.

 - sticky banner
-- hidden banner in scrolling
+- hidden banner on scrolling